phuel/pacview/README.md

 The garbage can button on the top right side can be used to delete packages the are not required anymore.

-The deletion of packages is performed by the shell script named `pacdel.sh`.
-This script must be executable and found in the PATH.
-Additionally it must be configured to be executed via `sudo` without asking for a password.
+The deletion of packages rwquired that `pacman` is configured to be executed via `sudo` without asking for a password.
 This can be done by adding the line
 ```
-    username ALL = (root) NOPASSWD: /path/to/pacdel.sh
+    username ALL = (root) NOPASSWD: /usr/bin/pacman
 ```
 to `/etc/sudoers` using `visudo`.
-This is done to prevent that `pacman` itself must be executable without a password or that `pacview` must handle password entry.

 ## Accessing packages on remote computers